acloudmonk/acloudmonk/README.md

 - 👋 Hi, I’m @sachinsingh2005
 - 👀 I’m interested in learning new technologies, writing/reading blogs and read good books
 - 🌱 I’m currently learning new things in DevOps/cloud area
-- 💞️ I’m looking to collaborate on DevOps related projects
+- 💞️ I’m looking to collaborate on DevOps related topics
 - 📫 How to reach me sachin.singh.pro@gmail.com

 <!---